Ajpantuso/ajpantuso.github.io/content/bio.md

 #### Site Reliability Engineer (May 2021 - Oct 2021)

-- Helped service teams to define and implement track their SLO's by exposing SLI's and writing alerting rules per their needs.
+- Helped service teams to define and implement tracking of their SLO's by exposing SLI's and writing alerting rules per their needs.
 - Wrote performance test suites for assessing service scalability and capacity requirements.